MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

 --- | ----
 `Username` | A string containing the displayable value in UserPrincipalName (UPN) format, for example, john.doe@contoso.com.
 This can be null, whereas the HomeAccountId and HomeAccountId.Identifier won’t be null.
 This property replaces the `DisplayableId` property of `IUser` in previous versions of MSAL.NET.
 `Environment` | A string containing the identity provider for this account, for example, `login.microsoftonline.com`.
 This property replaces the `IdentityProvider` property of `IUser`, except that `IdentityProvider` also had information about the tenant (in addition to the cloud environment), whereas here this is only the host.
 `HomeAccountId` | AccountId of the home account for the user.
-This uniquely identifies the user across Azure ADtenants.
+This uniquely identifies the user across Azure AD tenants.